DGAP-Public Voting Rights: Leoni AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Sterling Strategic Value Fund S.A., Luxembourg Luxembourg SICAV-RAIF
+Name: City and country of registered office: Notz, Stucki Europe S.A.
+Luxembourg Luxembourg

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.